Sgt. Slaughter (G.I. Joe)

 Sgt.
 Slaughter is a fictional character from the G.I.
-Joe: A Real American Hero toyline series.
+Joe: A Real American Hero toy line.
 G.I.
-Joe used the persona of the American professional wrestler Robert Rudolph Remus, known in-character as Sgt.
-Slaughter, as a model for their character.
-Four versions of his action figure were released in the 1980s.
+Joe modelled the character on the American professional wrestling character Sgt.
+Slaughter (Robert Rudolph Remus).
 Sgt.
 Slaughter's G.I.
-Joe version makes no reference to its professional wrestling inspiration, although the character does use wrestling moves.
-Remus also did the voice for the animated character, and appeared in person for introductions to the episodes that were originally G.I.
-Joe: The Movie.
-He was also the spokesman for the G.I.
-Joe toys from 1989 to early 1990, introducing the new vehicles and figures in commercials.
+Joe version makes no reference to his professional wrestling inspiration, although the character uses wrestling moves and was voiced by Remus.
+Remus also appeared in person to introduce the episodes that were originally G.I.
+Joe: The Movie and was the spokesman for the G.I.
+Joe toy line from 1989 to early 1990, introducing new vehicles and figures in commercials.

+Four versions of the Sgt.
+Slaughter action figure were released in the 1980s.
+The character is known as Sgt.
+Slammer in Action Force, the UK version of G.I.
+Joe.

 Profile

 Sgt.
 Slaughter was born in Parris Island, South Carolina, and during his service in the United States Marine Corps, spent time dressing down trainees in Camp Lejeune.
 His real name is top secret.
 According to the G.I.
 Joe storyline, since just about every member of the G.I.
 Joe Team is qualified to be a drill instructor, it takes a special brand of heavy duty honcho to keep them squared away.
 He serves as the team's special drill instructor, as mentioned in the animated movie, and also engages in special missions.